nameofSEOKWONHONG/JW2Library/README.md

 - JWLibrary dotnet utility.
 - JWLibrary.Web asp.net extensions.

+### Caution
+This project is subject to change at any time for any reason.

+If you can't edit it, don't use it.

 ### Acknowledgements

 [JetBrains](https://www.jetbrains.com/?from=Mapster) kindly provides Mapster with a free open-source licence for their Resharper and Rider.